ashworth3/minesweeper-ai/README.md

-# Minesweeper Game with AI Assist
+# Classic Minesweeper Game with AI

 A Python implementation of the classic Minesweeper game, featuring an AI that can play the game intelligently.
 The game is built using `pygame` for the graphical interface.